Kenya–Sri Lanka relations: History

 Both Sri Lanka and Kenya have a common history going back to the ages of the British Empire where Sri Lanka (formerly Ceylon) was ruled from 1815 to 1948 and Kenya (as the East Africa Protectorate) ruled from 1895 to 1920 and again as the Kenya Colony from 1920 to 1963.

 Diplomatic relations between Sri Lanka and Kenya was established in 1970.
 Nairobi serves as the main communication and financial center of the African Great Lakes.

 Both countries signed a Bilateral Air Services Agreement BASA agreement that allows direct flights between both countries by airlines owned by firms originating from either one of the countries.

-In 2013, former President of Sri Lanka Mahinda Rajapaksa made a state visit to Kenya.
+In 2013, President of Sri Lanka Mahinda Rajapaksa made a state visit to Kenya.
 He had talks with Uhuru Kenyatta, President of Kenya.
 During his visit both countries agreed to improve security on sea lanes.
 They also agreed to improve shipping and port connectivity between their respective countries.
 In 2019, President Maithripala Sirisena visited Kenya to participate United Nation Environment Assembly in Nairobi.